PrinceEGY/mindwave_mobile2/README.md

 ```

 ## Events Streamers
-Most of the plugin functionalties are built as event streamers, every headset state or data are emitted as events.
+Most of the plugin functions are built as event streamers, every headset state or data is emitted as events.

-**Note that: the plugin provides all events interfaces for both StreamSDK and AlgoSDK, there is common events between both SDK's that returns exactly the same results, you shall use any of them.**
+**Note that: the plugin provides all events interfaces for both StreamSDK and AlgoSDK, there are common events between both SDKs that return exactly the same results, you shall use any of them.**
 ### - Headset State
 Emits the current state of the Headset.
 ```dart